 Master of Arts in Human Relations form the University of Oklahoma.
 Commissioner Bailey has been a resident of

 Nevada since 2012.
-Commissioner Bailey’s
+Commissioner Bailey's appointment expires on June 30, 2028.

 Commissioner Weisenthal: